-Everything You Need To Know About Custom Mascot Heads
+Everything You Need To Know About Mascot Heads

-When creating a custom mascot costume, there are many details to think about that can make a big difference for the functionality of the mascot and ease of use for the mascot performer.
+When creating a mascot costume, many details can make a considerable difference for the functionality of the mascot and ease of use for the mascot performer.
 One of the biggest decisions to make in the mascot design process is the material for your custom mascot head.
-There are three different options that are commonly used for custom mascot heads: traditional sculpted foam, vacuum formed foam, and vacuum formed plastic.
+Three different options are commonly used for mascot heads: traditional sculpted foam, vacuum formed foam, and vacuum formed plastic.
 Each mascot head material has advantages and disadvantages, and in this article, we will compare each one based on the following criteria:

 TRADITIONAL SCULPTED FOAM MASCOT HEADS:

-Traditional foam mascot heads are hand-sculped, and because of this, there may be limitations when it comes to appearance for a traditional sculpted foam mascot head and some details may be lost.
+Traditional foam mascot heads are hand-sculped, and because of this, there may be limitations when it comes to appearance for a traditional sculpted foam mascot head and some details may lose impact.

 Foam material is difficult to clean due to the porous nature of the material.
 Foam mascot heads tend to accumulate and hold perspiration odors.